soradevtech/portfolio-02/README.md

 ** This theme runs with Pods Framework.
 You can take a rough look at my pods structure in pods-structure.md **

+** Be sure to set the page template in each portfolio page post to Portfolio Page **

 ** Currently using Safe SVG plugin to upload svg files in certain cases, but will be looking at alternatives**

 **To Do:**